Nenogzar/Academy_SoftUni/fundamentals_python/lectures/19-21_Mid_Exam_Preparation/README.md

 Write a program that recreates the Memory game.</br>
 On the first line, you will receive a sequence of elements.</br>
 Each element in the sequence will have a twin.
-Until the player receives "end" from the console, you will receive strings with two integers separated by a space, representing the indexes of elements in the sequence.</br>
+Until the player receives "end" from the console, you will receive strings with twintegers separated by a space, representing the indexes of elements in the sequence.</br>
-If the player tries to cheat and enters two equal indexes or indexes which are out of bounds of the sequence , you should add two matching elements at the middle of the sequence in the following format:</br>
+If the player tries tcheat and enters twequal indexes or indexes which are out of bounds of the sequence , you should add twmatching elements at the middle of the sequence in the following format:</br>
 "-{number of moves until now}a" </br>
 Then print this message on the console:</br>
 "Invalid input!
-Adding additional elements to the board"</br>
+Adding additional elements tthe board"</br>

 Input